Cameron Crowe: Almost Famous

 In 2000, Crowe used his music journalism experience roots to write and direct Almost Famous, about the experiences of a teenage music journalist who goes on the road with an emerging band in the early 1970s.
-The film starred newcomer Patrick Fugit as William Miller, the baby-faced writer who finds himself immersed in the world of sex, drugs, and rock-and-roll, and Kate Hudson co-starred as Penny Lane, a prominent groupie, or, as the film refers to her, a "Band-Aid".
+The film starred newcomer Patrick Fugit as William Miller, the baby-faced writer who finds himself immersed in the world of sex, drugs, and rock-and-roll.
+Kate Hudson co-starred as Penny Lane, a prominent groupie (or, as other characters call her, a "Band-Aid").
 Digging into his most personal memories, Crowe used a composite of the bands he had known to come up with Stillwater, the emerging act that welcomes the young journalist into its sphere, then becomes wary of his intentions.
 Seventies rocker Peter Frampton served as a technical consultant on the film.

 William Miller's mother figured prominently in the film as well (often admonishing, "Don't take drugs!").
-The character was based on Crowe's own mother, who even showed up at the film sets to keep an eye on him while he worked.
+The character was based on Crowe's mother, who even showed up at the film sets to keep an eye on him while he worked.
 Though he asked her not to bother Frances McDormand, who played her character, the two ended up getting along well.
-He also showed his sister, portrayed by Zooey Deschanel, rebelling and leaving home, and in real life, his mother and sister Cindy did not talk for a decade and were still estranged to a degree when he finished the film.
+He also showed his sister, portrayed by Zooey Deschanel, rebelling and leaving home.
+In actuality, his mother and sister Cindy did not talk for a decade and were still somewhat estranged when he finished the film.
 The family reconciled when the project was complete.

-In addition, Crowe took a copy of the film to London for a special screening with Led Zeppelin members Jimmy Page and Robert Plant.
-After the screening, Led Zeppelin granted Crowe the right to use one of their songs on the soundtrack—the first time they had ever consented to this since allowing Crowe to use "Kashmir" in Fast Times at Ridgemont High—and also gave him rights to four of their other songs in the movie itself, although they did not grant him the rights to "Stairway to Heaven" for an intended scene (on the special "Bootleg" edition DVD, the scene is included as an extra without the song where the viewer is instructed by a watermark to begin playing it).
-Crowe and his then-wife, musician Nancy Wilson of Heart, co-wrote three of the five Stillwater songs in the film, and Frampton wrote the other two, with Mike McCready from Pearl Jam playing lead guitar on all of the Stillwater songs.
+Crowe took a copy of the film to London for a special screening with Led Zeppelin members Jimmy Page and Robert Plant.
+After the screening, Led Zeppelin granted Crowe the right to use one of their songs on the soundtrack—the first time they had ever consented to this since allowing Crowe to use "Kashmir" in Fast Times at Ridgemont High—and gave him rights to four other songs in the movie itself, although they did not grant him the rights to "Stairway to Heaven" for an intended scene (on the special "Bootleg" edition DVD, the scene is included as an extra without the song where the viewer is instructed by a watermark to begin playing it).
+Crowe and his then-wife, musician Nancy Wilson of Heart, co-wrote three of the five Stillwater songs in the film, and Frampton wrote the other two, with Mike McCready from Pearl Jam playing lead guitar on all the Stillwater songs.
 Reviews were almost universally positive, and it was nominated for and won a host of film awards, including an Academy Award for Best Original Screenplay for Crowe.
 Crowe and co-producer Danny Bramson also won the Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media Grammy Award for the soundtrack.
 Despite these accolades, box office returns for the film were disappointing.